LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/third-party-bots.md

 indicator: both
 ---

-Third party bots are managed through LivePerson's Conversational Cloud and can be displayed as a human agent or a LivePerson bot.
+Third Party Bots are managed through LivePerson's Conversational Cloud and can be displayed as a human agent or a LivePerson bot.
 You can leverage it with Functions to build custom integrations with other third party bot provider.
-Third party bots connectors allows you to:
+Third Party Bots connectors allows you to:

 * Send/receive text messages.
 * Send structured content.